Novel transition dynamics of topological solitons

 Let us first examine the dissipationless limit, $\beta=0$ (see \cite{Brauner:2016pko} for details).
-This equation has the same mathematical form as the simple pendulum, and we can solve it analytically using Jacobi's elliptic functions:
+This equation has the same mathematical form as the simple pendulum, and we can solve it analytically using Jacobi's elliptic function (a dimensionless form):

 where $k\, (0\leq k \leq 1)$ is the elliptic modulus, a free parameter at this stage.
-Note that this solution (\ref{eq:ss_sol_beta_0}) has periodic minima at $\bar{\phi}((2m+1)kK(k),k) = 2\pi m$ with $m$ being an integer and the periodic length is given by $\ell=2kK(k)$.
+Note that this solution (\ref{eq:ss_sol_beta_0}) has periodic minima at $\bar{\phi}((2m+1)kK(k),k) = 2\pi m$, with $m$ being an integer and the periodic length is given by $\ell=2kK(k)$.
 Here, $K(k)$ and $E(k)$ (for later purposes) are the complete elliptic functions of the first and second kinds, respectively.